paulmura9/Java-Lab/README.md

 Java is a high-level, object-oriented programming language designed for portability across platforms.
 Its syntax is similar to that of C and C++.

-Each branch contains the exercises for one lab.
+Each branch of this repo contains the exercises for one lab.

 ## Resources
 - [Campus Virtual Java Lab](https://cv.upt.ro/course/view.php?id=3981)